Collioure, “Jewell of the Cote Vermeille” is arguably the most popular tourist destination in the Pyrenees Orientales.

 Salting is a hard way of making a living and, generation by generation, the anchovy salting families have become fewer and fewer.

-A tour around the anchovy factory (before 4PM) above the retail shop will reveal employees intensely filleting and meticulously packing the anchovies into jars.
+A tour around the anchovy factory (pre-Covid) above the retail shop will reveal employees intensely filleting and meticulously packing the anchovies into jars.

 Filleted by hand, anchovies are placed in straight lines on sheets of white paper, before being packed in either water, oil, or vinegar.